vivekagr/notes/crypto/01-introduction.rst

 **Secure Multi-Party computation**

-Suppose we are implementing the online voting system, we could have a trusted authority to whom each voter sends his encrypted votes and the authority keeps everything but the winning party's name secret.
+Suppose we are implementing an online voting system, we could have a trusted authority to whom each voter sends his encrypted vote and the authority keeps everything but the winning party's name secret.
 But what if the trusted authority is not longer trust-able?
 In cryptography, there is a theorem that says that anything that can be done with trusted authority can also be done without.

 So, a protocol can be implemented such that every voter talks to one another anonymously and at the end of the protocol, desired results are outputted.